Menu

 The Amazon FBA program provides a world of opportunity for third-party sellers.
 You can get your products in front of millions of buyers while Amazon handles the lion’s share of the logistics.
-Product sold via the FBA program are eligible for Prime shipping, which shoppers look to for fast, free delivery.
+Products sold via the FBA program are eligible for Prime shipping, which shoppers look to for fast, free delivery.

 The unique opportunity offered by Amazon FBA makes scaling your business a reality from day one.
 However, like any business decision, using Amazon FBA is not free of challenges.
 There's plenty to learn, whether you're a new seller or an FBA pro.
 This Amazon FBA guide offers a deep dive into the program, from how it works to preparing inbound shipments and beyond.

-Amazon FBA flywheelAmazon’s philosophy is deceptively simple: delight buyers with competitive prices and fast order fulfillment.
+Amazon’s philosophy is deceptively simple: delight buyers with competitive prices and fast order fulfillment.
 Satisfied buyers continue to shop on Amazon, leading to more sales, which makes the marketplace more attractive to third-party sellers, who in turn pay commissions to Amazon.
 That's the Amazon flywheel in a nutshell.
 It has created a sustainable selling model that has allowed many individuals to gain financial freedom while exploring their entrepreneurial side.

 Products enrolled in Amazon FBA are eligible for Amazon Prime shipping.
 Amazon continues to innovate and refine processes for streamlined and quick order delivery.
-To get an idea of how orders can be fulfilled in 48 hours or less (and in some cases, within an hour), check out this list of Amazon fulfillment centers in the US.
+To get an idea of how orders can be fulfilled in 48 hours or less (and, in some cases, within an hour), check out this list of Amazon fulfillment centers in the US.
 With multiple warehouses, Amazon can quickly get orders of popular items to just about anywhere in the US.

 Today, upwards of 59% of sales on the global Amazon marketplace can be attributed to third-party sellers.
 There are over 2 million third-party sellers active across all Amazon marketplaces.